Molunerfinn/hexo-theme-melody-doc/docs/quick-start.md

 For smoothly update, `theme-melody` use the [data files](https://hexo.io/docs/data-files.html) feature.

-It's recommonded that copy the theme default config file `_config.yml` to the hexo work folder `source/_data/melody.yml`.
+It's recommended that copy the theme default config file `_config.yml` to the hexo work folder `source/_data/melody.yml`.
 If the folder don't exist, create one.

 ::: warning
 Notice that, if you create the `melody.yml`, it will replace the default settings of the theme `_config.yml` (**Not merge, but replace**)